Home About Us Calendar Resources Donate

 Eastern Tiger Swallowtail

-Females lay their green eggs singly in the leaves of woody plants that the caterpillars can eat.
-Tiger Swallowtail Caterpillar feed on the leaves of a variety of woody plants, mainly tulip trees (Liriodendron tulipifera) and wild black cherry (Prunus serotina).
+Females lay their eggs singly on the leaves of woody plants, mainly tulip trees (Liriodendron tulipifera) and wild black cherry (Prunus serotina).